geekboxzone/mmallow_developers_samples_android/media/MediaBrowserService/README.md

       </automotiveApp>
 ```

-- declare and export the service in AndroidManifest:
+- declare and export the service in AndroidManifest.xml:
 ```
     <service
         android:name=".service.MusicService"